pablodecm/phd_thesis/src/104_chapter_4.md

 due to the use of deep neural networks for jet tagging in CMS, which was demonstrated effective using a simplified detector simulation framework [@Guest:2016iqz; @deOliveira:2015xxd].
-Thus, a classifier based on a 5-layer neural network, each layer with 100 nodes using ReLu activation functions, was trained based on the information considered for the CSVv2 tagger.
+Thus, a classifier based on a 5-layer neural network, each layer with 100 nodes using ReLU activation functions, was trained based on the information considered for the CSVv2 tagger.
 A vector of variables from up to six